Search:

 Frank's Trip to San Diego

-[a panda] I spent the week of January 7th - 14th, 2006 out in San Diego, California.
+[an elephant] I spent the week of January 7th - 14th, 2006 out in San Diego, California.
 Part of it was for a meeting, part was for fun, and, unfortunately, part was spent just trying to shake feeling sick for a bit.

 The trip highlights include going to Balboa park, the zoo, Ocean Beach, La Jolla, Torrey Pines, and flying over the area.
 Since I wasn't feeling that great for part of the time, I didn't take as many pictures as I normally do.